GeraldoLucas/Django-CRUD/README.md

 pip freeze > requirements.txt
 ```

-### You should have an application like the images below
+### You should have an application like the images below.

 >Index
 ![Index](https://user-images.githubusercontent.com/59056176/93000366-55687100-f4fe-11ea-9586-3dfe4151bb99.png)